 Sunk Cost Fallacy

 Akira: (1988) 8 out of 10: Watching Akira in 2019 is a bit of a trip it turns out.
 For one thing, the film made 31 years ago (That can’t be right… checks math… cries…) takes place in the far future of well…2019.
 In addition, they cleaned up the film something fierce for modern audiences (Not one of those Ghost in the Shell 2.0 fiascos either.
-They didn’t CGI up the animation or anything like that. they just made the picture much better with colors that pop.)
-While I watched it this go around with the Japanese voices and subtitles I did take the new dubbed version for a spin as well and the new dubbing is a godsend.
-No more horrible squeaky voices nonsense of the original dub (Though I do miss the Colonel Shikishima’s constant Grrrrs from the old dub.
+They didn’t CGI up the animation or anything like that.
+They just made the picture much better with colors that pop.)
+While I watched it this go around with the Japanese voices and subtitles I took the new dubbed version for a spin as well and the new dubbing is a godsend.
+No more horrible squeaky voices nonsense of the original dub (Though I miss the Colonel Shikishima’s constant Grrrrs from the old dub.
 Damn you nostalgia.)

 Akira is difficult to follow on only one (or four) viewings.
 I have always found it a particular challenge.
 Each viewing brings new enlightenment (This viewing I found out the explosion at the beginning of the film was an initial singularity as opposed to a nuclear explosion I had always assumed.)But once we hit the Mass Effect 2 boss battle giant baby laser show I (or at least my brain) once again noped out.
-I couldn’t tell you what happened or what philosophy was going on in those last ten minutes or so.
+I couldn’t tell you what happened or what philosophy was going on in those last ten minutes.
 I guess we can call the plot ninety-five percent downloaded before an error this time.

-The Good: There is so much that Akira does right let us give a quick list.
+The Good: There is so much that Akira does right, let us give a quick list.
 The soundtrack is both excellent and memorable.
 The animation is jaw-droppingly beautiful.
 It is a fully realized world with many background characters and actions that add to the enjoyment.

-The other thing Akira nails is the action scenes.
-Now the action scenes with the motorcycle are what gets the headlines.
+The other thing Akira nails are the action scenes.
+Now the action scenes with the motorcycle gets the headlines.
 I mean who wouldn’t want to slide/stop like Kaneda on that red monster.
 (They remade the bike in real life and it looks very cool.
 It is also very heavy and unwieldy.
-The difference between an animator and a motorcycle engineer I guess.)For my money, though the best action scene is the flying bike/landspeeder thing with the Gatling gun attached to the front.
-When they take that thing onto a freight elevator it ends up being one of the most beautifully drawn (and funniest) action scenes I have seen in a while.
+The difference between an animator and a motorcycle engineer, I guess.)For my money, though the best action scene is the flying bike/land speeder thing with the Gatling gun attached to the front.
+When they take that thing onto a freight elevator, it ends up being one of the most beautifully drawn (and funniest) action scenes I have seen in a while.

-The only good person in the entire universe is Tetsuo’s fifteen-year-old girlfriend Kaori.
+The only good person in the entire universe is Tetsuo’s fifteen-year-old girlfriend, Kaori.
 She seems to genuinely care about Tetsuo.
-She is of course beaten up, sexually assaulted and crushed to death unceremoniously.
+She is, of course, beaten up, sexually assaulted and crushed to death unceremoniously.

 In Conclusion: Akira is the reason we have anime in the west today.
 While getting a lukewarm reception upon release in Japan it took off on home video in North America and Europe and, along with Ninja Scroll, Ghost in the Shell, and Urotsukidoji helped break animation out of the Animation Age Ghetto (at least for Generation X).